Join the Army Reserve

 As a Reservist you get paid for the time you spend training, and a bonus payment for completing a certain amount of training days each year.
 The pay scale that you’ll be on is based on what a Regular soldier with the same job and rank would get.
 This increases as you get promoted and gain experience.

 Depending on the unit you join, your minimum training commitment could be 19 or 27 days a year - rewarded with a tax-free lump sum called a bounty.
 This increases after each year of service.
 As well as the bounty, there are also subsidies that will pay for food while you're on duty and travel to the unit.

 In addition, all volunteer reserves, their partners and their children are now eligible for the HM Forces Railcard.
-This costs £15 and offers a 34 per cent discount on rail travel throughout Great Britain for a whole year, helping to make off-duty travel more affordable.
+This costs £15 and offers a 34% discount on rail travel throughout Great Britain for a whole year, helping to make off-duty travel more affordable.

-To join as an officer, you must apply by the time you are 48 years and 9 months.
+To join as an officer, you must apply by the time you are 48 years and nine months.
 You must start your training by your 50th birthday

 Rejoiners can still join as a soldier until their 52nd birthday, and as an officer (if they have previously commissioned) until their 57th birthday.